Intercostal Nerve Block

-- Intercostal nerve blocks are used to treat unresolved post thoractomy pain, or pain from herpes zoster or shingles, and to diagnose abdominal pain versus abdominal wall pain.
+- Intercostal nerve blocks are used to treat unresolved post-thoractomy pain, or pain from herpes zoster (shingles), ot to diagnose abdominal pain versus abdominal wall pain.

-- Local anaesthetic and steroid is injected onto a branch of the intercostal nerve which is located to the side of the ribs.
+- An intercostal nerve block involves the injection of local anaesthetic and steroid ionto a branch of the intercostal nerve which is located to the side of the ribs.

-- The steroid (Kenacort) reduces inflammation, irritation and/or swelling around the intercostal nerve.
-This will take around 48 hours to start working.
+- The steroid (Kenacort) reduces inflammation, irritation and swelling around the intercostal nerve.

 Prior to the Procedure